0n0w1c/grubefi-rpi4/README.md

 Minimal change to how a Manjaro ARM RPi4 installation is maintained. \
 The exception is the addition of the `update-grubefi` command, \
-which should be run after making boot configuration changes.
+which should be run after making configuration changes to files in /boot.

 Installation